Posted on 28th November 2018 by Katrina Docherty

 Anti-discrimination policies and transparent salary information are ways to counter finding your business in a legal morass.
 In 2015-16, the Australian Human Rights Commission reports receiving 16,836 enquiries and 2,013 complaints, many of which cover multiple allegations.

 Even better, foster a culture of equality from the top down and live it every day.
-Macquarie Group finds their philosophy important enough to list on their website to entice prospective employees.
+Macquarie Group finds its philosophy important enough to list on their website to entice prospective employees.
 Offer free workplace diversity training and an open-door policy when it comes to allegations of bias or harassment.
 You can teach employees how to settle their own disputes, but the directive for equal pay and equal rights has to come from you.

 Continue to Assess Employee Satisfaction

-Employees want to be asked what keeps them happy, and it’s a fluid thing, so you as the employer want to find methods to assess staff satisfaction that work for your unique situation.
+Employees want to be asked what keeps them happy, and it’s a fluid thing, so you as the employer want to find methods to assess staff satisfaction that works for your unique situation.
 In addition to surveys and company retreats, some organisations hire employee engagement consultants, particularly if they have a large number of workers and want detailed data.

 Employee engagement can certainly help your business retain employees, improve productivity and thereby increase profits.
-But in the end you are part of that environment as well, and wouldn’t you like to also work in an inclusive, uplifting atmosphere?
+But in the end, you are part of that environment as well, and wouldn’t you like to also work in an inclusive, uplifting atmosphere?
 By making sure your employees are satisfied, you create the kind of workplace that gets you out of bed in the morning, and that may be the best perk of all.

 If you are interested in hearing more about MAYDAY’s employee engagement strategies for 2019, or you’d like to talk to us about how we partner with your customers, please give us a call on 02 8256 0000 or email our General Manager, Lynne Johnston at Lynne@maydayrecruitment.com.